7. What specific benefits are there to working with Nola Capital?

 12. What type of compensation do you receive at closing?

-We charge industry-standard cash fees and we frequently take a portion of our compensation as a revenue participation in
+We charge industry-standard cash fees at closing.
+In some projects we take a portion of our compensation as a revenue

 13. Are you saying that your firm may be willing to accept the risk that a project will be a successful venture